 Cobra Labs The Ripper Review

 The Ripper is without question one of the most distinctive fat burners on the market today.
-Cobra Labs really got the branding right here; anybody who sees this fat burner once will probably remember it for a long time.
+Cobra Labs really got the branding right here; anybody who sees this fat burner once will probably remember it for a long time and they instantly know it is a supplement to increase metabolism.
 The skull on the tub leaps right out at you off the shelf, and the name is definitely different to most other fat burners out there right now; we can’t count how many “T5″s we’ve seen!
 If nothing else, Cobra Labs have been inventive with their branding!

 But what does The Ripper actually do?